 Although the spinal cord is incredibly important to how human’s function, it is also susceptible to being injured, especially as a result of trauma and sudden blows that can occur during car accidents, motorcycle accidents, and falls.
 When the spinal cord is injured, it can necessitate serious medical intervention and aggressive, long-term rehabilitation.
 In the most severe types of injuries, it can cause permanent impairment and loss of function in certain parts of the body.

-At Shrager & Sachs, our Philadelphia personal injury lawyers have helped numerous clients after they suffered catastrophic injuries, including spinal cord injuries (SCI).
+At Shrager, Sachs, & Blanco, our Philadelphia personal injury lawyers have helped numerous clients after they suffered catastrophic injuries, including spinal cord injuries (SCI).
 Because the nature of spinal cord injuries can impact victims and their loved ones in profound ways, we always work to secure the maximum compensation possible.
 We know this compensation is essential to not only a victim’s sense of justice and emotional losses, but also to the real and substantial costs that living with a spinal cord injury can have.

 How a spinal cord injury will financially impact victims in the years following their injuries depends on a number of unique factors, including: